 Why Should You Use Zinc Oxide?

-- It provides broad spectrum protection ON ITS OWN: no more need to use four or five ingredients to be fully protected, yay!
+- It provides broad spectrum protection ON ITS OWN: No more need to use four or five ingredients to be fully protected, yay!

-- It’s very gentle on the skin: it’s one of the very few UV filters that won’t irritate even sensitive skin or cause allergies.
+- It’s very gentle on the skin: It’s one of the very few UV filters that won’t irritate even sensitive skin or cause allergies.
 Double yay!

-What The Heck Are Nanoparticles?
+What Are Nanoparticles?

-Tiny particles.
+Nanoparticles are tiny particles.
 Duh!

 Of course, when something becomes that tiny, it also starts to behave differently.
 Micronized zinc oxide: